abbreviatedman/spellbound/data/quotes.md

 274
 00:14:04,248 --> 00:14:08,146
-- without talking...
+- without talking…
 - My doctors agree with me, Q.

 275
 00:14:08,652 --> 00:14:12,587
 The type of tumor it is,
-where it's located...
+where it's located…

 276
 00:14:12,816 --> 00:14:15,415
 the person who comes
-out of surgery...
+out of surgery…

 277
 00:14:16,793 --> 00:14:18,512